felixhammerl/felixhammerl.github.io/_posts/2022-08-29-yubikey-madness.md

 ```

 Again, please note that your Yubikey has *three different PINs*, for PIV, FIDO2, and PGP, respectively.
 More on PGP in the next section.

+But wait, how do I get rid of resident keys stored on my Yubikey?
+As mentioned above in the passwordless login section, your Yubikey can store up to 25 discoverable credentials and you can use *Chrome's* [security key settings page](chrome://settings/securityKeys) where you'll click "Sign-in data" to find the SSH keys, or delete some.

 # En-/Decrypt mail in Gmail with PGP keys stored in your Yubikey